Skip to Content

 TocBasic.tsx

-"use client"; import { H2, H3, H4, H5, H6, Toc, TocProvider } from "@hyunjinno/react-toc"; export const TocBasic = () => { return ( <TocProvider className="mt-5 flex flex-row justify-between rounded-lg border border-gray-100 p-4 shadow"> <div className="flex flex-col gap-4"> <H2>a.1.
+import { Toc, TocProvider } from "@hyunjinno/react-toc"; import { H2, H3, H4, H5, H6 } from "@hyunjinno/react-toc/heading"; export const TocBasic = () => { return ( <TocProvider className="mt-5 flex flex-row justify-between rounded-lg border border-gray-100 p-4 shadow"> <div className="flex flex-col gap-4"> <H2>a.1.
 Heading</H2> <H2>a.2.
 Heading</H2> <H3>a.2.1.
 Heading</H3> <H3>a.2.2.
 Heading</H3> <H3>a.2.3.
 Heading</H3> <H4>a.2.3.1.
 Heading</H4> <H4>a.2.3.2.
 Heading</H4> <H4>a.2.3.3.
 Heading</H4> <H5>a.2.3.3.1.
 Heading</H5> <H6>a.2.3.3.1.1.
 Heading</H6> <H3>a.2.4.
 Heading</H3> <H2>a.3.
 Heading</H2> </div> <Toc className="w-44" /> </TocProvider> ); };

 a.1.
 Heading